Issue 30 The Underground Summer 2008

-Yarbus made his discovery using the “cap,” an optical device of his own invention detailed in his book Eye Movements and Vision.1 The cap consisted of a rubber disc punctured by a tiny pinhole and fastened directly on the eyeball.
-Substantially heavier and bulkier than a contact lens but similar in concept, the cap’s rim was affixed to a small angled mirror.
+Yarbus made his discovery using an optical device of his own invention detailed in his book Eye Movements and Vision.1 The device consisted of a rubber disc that he called a “cap,” which fastened directly on the eyeball.
+The cap was punctured by a pinhole in the center, and its rim was affixed to a small angled mirror.
 A tiny suction cup kept the apparatus tightly pressed against the cornea.
 In Yarbus’s basic study, a beam of light was directed towards the mirror, which moved in perfect concert with the cornea.
 As light reflected off the mirror, its movement was recorded on photosensitive paper, yielding a stunning result: a map of vision itself.

-Stunning results notwithstanding, the device appears to be one of the more torturous instruments ever fitted to the human eye.
+Stunning results notwithstanding, Yarbus’s device seems to have been one of the more torturous instruments ever fitted to the human eye.
 (Current attempts to accomplish the same ends painlessly involve the use of infrared light.)
-To apply the cap, plaster adhesive was applied to pull away the subject’s upper and lower eyelids and fix them in place, after which the eye was anesthetized, the cap attached, the mirror angle adjusted, and, finally, the object of vision revealed.
-Tests were recommended to never exceed (a very long) twelve minutes, but according to Yarbus, most subjects experienced an alarming and painful drying of the cornea after just two or three.
-In addition to physical stamina, Yarbus required a wide-eyed look, which suitably exposed the eyeball’s curvature.
+Applying the cap—imagine a very bulky contact lens—took several steps.
+First, plaster adhesive was used to pull away the subject’s upper and lower eyelids and expose as much of the curvature of the eye as possible.
+After the eye was anesthetized, the cap was attached, the mirror angle adjusted, and, finally, the object of vision revealed.
+Yarbus recommended that tests never exceed twelve minutes, but he reports that most of his subjects experienced an alarming and painful drying of the cornea after just two or three.

 In Yarbus’s schema, our patterns of looking relate to the task of solving a picture, by which he meant discerning its narrative logic.
 Presented with an image, the eye begins a rapid fact-gathering mission, filtering out extraneous visual information and honing in on bits of explanatory detail.
 Given opportunity for extended looking, we do not turn our attention to an unexplored corner, but compulsively reinvestigate those elements that “allow the meaning of the picture to be obtained.”2 Yarbus tested his conclusions by giving his subjects specific instructions, such as “Remember the clothes worn” or “Give the ages of the people.”
 He found that eye movement indeed varied accordingly—and in entirely predictable fashion.
 We are physiologically hardwired, the scientist concluded, to pin down a picture’s story.